Drosera lasiantha

 Soil: 40% Peat: 60% Perlite/Sand is a good mix.
 Pygmy Sundews like well draining soils.
 Rinse media with distilled or reverse osmosis water to remove excess salts.

-Feeding: Feed leaves with Fish Food Powder every few weeks or so.
+Feeding: Feed leaves with Insect Powder every few weeks or so.
 Pygmy Sundews love to eat and can be fed as long as there are dewy leaves.

 More detailed growing information here: Pygmy Sundew Cultivation